-- Being part of the Islamic country, Abu Dhabi’s culture and traditions are greatly inspired by its religion.
+- Being part of the Islamic country, the Abu Dhabi culture and traditions are greatly inspired by its religion.

 - Abu Dhabi’s literal meaning is Father of the Gazelle.

 - Abu Dhabi is one of the region’s largest producers of dates.

 - When it comes to architectural marvels, Abu Dhabi may not be as popular as its neighbor, Dubai.
 But, it’s still noteworthy for its structures like Aldar HQ and the Capital Gate Building which is also a Guinness World Record holder for its leaning tower.